Android 13: Privacy

 Android 13 includes several new features intended to enhance user privacy, both user-facing and developer-facing.

 A new media picker is added, which improves privacy by allowing users to choose which photos and videos apps have access to.
 Most apps have not implemented this picker yet.
-In addition, Android 13 introduces a new permission, NEARBY_WIFI_DEVICES.
-Previously, Wi-Fi and GPS permissions were bundled into a single setting termed "Location".
+In addition, Android 13 does not allow app access to the "Android" system folder.
+A new permission, NEARBY_WIFI_DEVICES separated the Wi-Fi and GPS permissions that were bundled into a single "Location" setting.
 This change means that apps can now be allowed to search for nearby devices and networks without needing to request access to broader navigational systems.

 Also, a new runtime permission feature is being added to apps sending non-exempt notifications which allows users to focus on notifications most important to them.

 User experience

 Apps are now required to request permission from the user before they are able to send notifications.

 Small changes to dialog windows such as the Internet toggle have been added, making them fit better with the design language.
 The media player has been redesigned, now using the album cover as a background, and including more user controls.
 The multiple users feature has been improved, with the added option of selecting which apps can be accessed by the guest user.
 App data is sandboxed for each user, so no information is shared.